 Galvanized Metal Troughs

 For a rustic twist, try using galvanized metal troughs.
 They’re not only stylish but also great for keeping the soil warm during those chilly months.
-I converted an old cattle trough, and my herbs have never been happier!
+I converted an old cattle trough, and my herbs have never been happier.
+Check out these water trough garden ideas for more inspiration.

 Vertical Planter Box Garden